Public Theology: Leadership, Culture, and the Gospel

 Theological Foundations (16 units)

-• Fall 2024: Year One Paper Writing (Sep-Dec; 6 units, online)
+- Fall 2027: Integration (Sep–Dec; 6 units, online)

 What if Dostoevsky was right when he said, “Beauty will save the world”?
 What if divine beauty––an otherworldly beauty built on the death of Jesus––is precisely how God has saved and is saving the world?
-In Year 1 of this cohort, members will gain a foundational knowledge of theological aesthetics, with particular attention given to the doctrine of atonement and to the relationship between art and faith.
+In Year One of this cohort, students will gain a foundational knowledge of theological aesthetics, with particular attention given to the doctrine of atonement and to the relationship between art and faith.
 Diverse theological sources, ranging from Makoto Fujimura to Hans Urs von Balthasar to James Cone, will ground students in a practical theology that can be the foundation for their pastoral leadership within their own cultural setting.

 Year Two